Benhwaet/READ-All-About-It/README.md

 ## Contribute

 Anyone can contribute to the project by forking or cloning the repo.
-They will need to download the dependencies themselves, in this case Inquirer, and are able to push changed for approval.
+They will need to download the dependencies themselves, in this case Inquirer, and are able to push changes for approval.

 ## Tests